OnlyOneOf: 2020: Unknown Art Pop 2.1 and Produced by [ ] series

-2021: Instinct Part.1, Produced by [Myself], and Love's departure
+2021: Instinct Part.
+1, Produced by [Myself], and Love's departure

 On April 8, 2021, OnlyOneOf released their third mini album Instinct Part.
 1 with the title track "Libido", a song about sexual instinct and impulses that saw KB and Nine participating in composition and arrangement.
 The group explained that it had always been debated whether the topic was art or obscenity, and that they wanted to break a taboo never dealt with by other groups.
 Overall, the whole album explores the theme of instinct, and deals with the sexy concept Jaden Jeong had in mind when OnlyOneOf was created.

-The members touching each others' bodies and using strings in the choreography caused a controversy for being too suggestive as soon as they performed "Libido" on M Countdown on April 9, to which OnlyOneOf responded that it emphasized the theme of the music and that they hoped the public could focus on the overall aesthetic and expressive power.
+The members touching each other's bodies and using strings in the choreography caused a controversy for being too suggestive as soon as they performed "Libido" on M Countdown on April 9, to which OnlyOneOf responded that it emphasized the theme of the music and that they hoped the public could focus on the overall aesthetic and expressive power.
 Instinct Part.
 1 recorded the highest daily sales for the group since debut – 27,926 copies according to the Hanteo Chart and 25,872 copies for the Gaon Chart – and exceeded 50,000 as of April 14.
 On the same day, OnlyOneOf released the Guilty Pleasure version of the "Libido" music video.
 At the end of the year, "Libido" was chosen as the best Korean music video of 2021 by Rolling Stone India for breaking boundaries and representing the LGBTQ+ community.

 In May, KB, Love and Rie sang "Into You" for the webseries The Sweet Blood.
 On July 15, OnlyOneOf released their third single album Produced by [Myself], whose songs were entirely self-written and self-composed by the members.

-On August 2, Love withdrew from the group due to personal reasons.
+On August 2, Love withdrew from the group for personal reasons.

 On September 10, the group unexpectedly released the single album Unknown Ballad 2.3, containing the song "Mono" written and composed by Nine.
 Another single album, WarmWinterWishes, was released on December 23.